GoblinArchives/LiminalHorror/Third Party License.md

 Remember that for the SRDs:
 - [SRD v.1.0: Liminal Horror Legacy Edition](https://liminalhorrorrpg.com/srdv1/) uses [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/).
 - [SRD v.2.0: Liminal Horror Investigators](https://liminalhorrorrpg.com/srdv2/) ports some rules from Legacy while rewriting others, so errs on the license of [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/).
-- **Liminal Horror Deluxe Edition (currently in development)** is a rewritten copyrighted product.
+- Liminal Horror Deluxe Edition](https://liminalhorrorrpg.com/srd/) is a rewritten copyrighted product.
 We will be releasing a companion SRD v.3.0 that includes mechanics and lore text that will be released [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.en).

 **What this means in practice?**

 - You **can** use any of the text, as is, within **Liminal Horror Core Rules** & **SRD** as long as those parts are attributed and licensed in the same way.
     - Directly using text from [Liminal Horror Legacy Edition](https://liminalhorrorrpg.com/srdv1/) and [Liminal Horror Investigators](https://liminalhorrorrpg.com/srdv2/) must include those portions under C[CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/).
-    - Using the **SRD v.3.0 (in development)** as your reference text will mean you don't have to worry about anything other than attribution of the original text.
+    - Using the [**SRD v.3.0**](https://liminalhorrorrpg.com/srd/) as your reference text will mean you don't have to worry about anything other than attribution of the original text.
 - It also means you **can** write your own adventure, reference rules and mechanics in your own way, and publish it using the **Third Party License** above and copyright your portions of the text (if you want to).
 Meaning you don't need to worry about complicated licensing structures.